 Northeast Portland is rich with history: from hosting a large Jewish immigrant population in the early part of last century, to becoming a predominantly black enclave following an influx of black Southerners to the Kaiser shipyards during World War Two, it has always been steeped in culture and activity.

 The list below is a collection of resources about the history of Inner North and Northeast Portland.
+We are in the process of updating the content here.
 To suggest resources for this page, contact communications[at]necoalition.org.

 - Boise Voices Oral History Project.